adtshrm007/RepoLens/README.md

 1. **`httpOnly` cookies**: Prevents malicious JavaScript (XSS) from reading the tokens.
 2. **`sameSite: lax`**: Mitigates Cross-Site Request Forgery (CSRF).
 3. **Silent Refresh**: The frontend automatically intercepts `401 Unauthorized` responses, calls `/auth/refresh`, and replays the failed request seamlessly.
-4. **GitHub Token Reconnect**: If a user revokes GitHub access, the backend returns a specific `403 GITHUB_TOKEN_EXPIRED`, prompting the UI to show a "Reconnect" button.

 ---